aldrichdev/neatf2p-nextjs/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/deployment) for more details.

+## Appendix

+### Adding new Typography variants
+Instructions:
+1. Add a new property to the `typography` object in `src/theme/theme.ts`.
+2. Add the new typography name to the following interfaces:
+  a. `TypographyVariants`
+  b. `TypographyVariantsOptions`
+  c. `TypographyPropsVariantOverrides`
+3. Set the new typography's element in `variantMapping`